The Coalition’s nuclear power folly

 To present this as a nuclear success story, the Coalition:

-• fabricated its nuclear scheme talking point, i.e., its claim that Australians pay four times more for electricity than in Ontario (See below: Fabrication of Evidence.),
+- fabricated its nuclear scheme talking point, i.e., its claim that Australians pay four times more for electricity than Ontarians (See Fabrication of Evidence on another page of this website),

-• ignores that Ontario’s current electricity bills do not reflect this debt repayment,
+- uses costs from Ontario’s current electricity bills that do not reflect this debt repayment,

-• asserts that nuclear generators run for 80 years, ignoring the many refurbished nuclear reactors in Ontario (see below).
+- asserts that nuclear generators run for 80 years, ignoring the many refurbished nuclear reactors in Ontario and the costs of refurbishment (see below).

 (Ontario’s huge nuclear debt: Renew Economy: Tristan Edis: 30 Oct 2024)